ustc-hyin/ustc-hyin.github.io/_pages/cv.md

 nav_order: 2

 cv_pdf: example_pdf.pdf # you can also use external links here
-description: Feel free to download my complete CV by clicking the PDF button on the right.
+description: Feel free to download my complete CV by clicking the Envelope button on the right.
 # toc:
 #   sidebar: left
 ---